-All coupon-bearing bonds issued in January 2003 and thereafter except for 15-Year Floating-Rate Bonds, JGBs for Retail Investors, and 10-Year Inflation-Indexed Bonds are the "Strippable Book-entry Transfer Securities.
-(Bonds issued as the same issue as special deficit-financing bonds provided by the "Act on Book-Entry Transfer of Corporate Bonds and Shares" are excluded.)"
+All coupon-bearing bonds issued in January 2003 and thereafter except for JGBs for Retail Investors, and 10-Year Inflation-Indexed Bonds are the "Strippable Book-entry Transfer Securities.
+(Bonds issued as the same issue as the bonds which were issued by March 31, 2003 and were designated by the Minister of Finance as being subject to the provisions of "Act on Book-Entry Transfer of Corporate Bonds and Shares" are excluded.)"

 While no restrictions exist on holders of stripped JGBs, only the JGB Market Special Participants are allowed to apply for the separation and reconstruction of STRIPS.

-Fig. 2-16 STRIPS - Conceptual Diagram
+Fig. 2-24 STRIPS - Conceptual Diagram